RobinOnTheWay/livn-doc/Tips for Front-end Developpers about Using the Flow data.md

 #### 1.1.1 Timing of getting question data

-Questions can be included in the reponse of  any step from calling the API of
+Questions can be included in the response of  any step from calling the API of

       **POST**   ***/api/flow***
-before the flow come to the milestone of COMFIRMED BOOKING.
+before the flow comes to the milestone of CONFIRMED BOOKING.
 They can appear at the milestone of FARE SELECTION, meaning that questions and fareSelections can be returned in the same response by Livn API.

 #### 1.1.2 The structure of question data

-Serval question goups can be raised at the same step, and serval questions can be included in the same group.
-So a single question is always embeded in in a structure like the following.
+Serval question groups can be raised at the same step, and several questions can be included in the same group.
+So a single question is always imbedded in  a structure like the following.

 The **caption** for questionGroups are essential element to build the controls to display the quesitons.